-Then, in 1981, Sister temporarily returned to the U.S. so that she could earn her M.S. in Psychology at Notre Dame College, Loyola University.
+Then, in 1981, Sister Carol returned to the U.S. in order to earn a Master’s Degree in Psychology at Notre Dame College of Loyola University in Baltimore, MD.
 She returned to Bolivia three years later, serving as the House Administrator for Sisters in the area.
-Then, in 1987, Sister Carol was appointed Director of the Orientation Program at the Language Institute in Cochabamba, where she herself had studied twenty-five years ago.
-Sister continued in this role until 1999, when she returned to the Maryknoll Center, first as the Renewal Coordinator and then as the Rogers Coordinator and the Records Clerk in Out Patient Care.
+Then, in 1987, Sister Carol was appointed Director of the Orientation Program at the Language Institute in Cochabamba, where she herself had studied twenty-five years earlier.
+Sister Carol continued in this role until 1999, when she returned to the Maryknoll Sisters Center in NY.
+At first she served as the Renewal Coordinator and then as the Rogers’ Coordinator as well as the Records Clerk in the Sisters’ Out Patient Care unit.

 In 2006, Sister Carol retired to the Maryknoll Sisters Center, Maryknoll, NY.